tejv/USBCx/README.md

 -------------------------------------------------------------------------------
 Overview
 --------------------------------------------------------------------------------
 1. This analyzer uses CY4500 TypeC PD Anlyzer kit as low level hardware.
-Although CY8CKIT-059 or other PSoC5 kits can also be used.
 2. USBCx PD Analyzer GUI( USBCx-version.jar ) is used to present data to user.
 GUI is written in Java.
 3. USB interface is used for data logging from hw to PC.